2008 Haltemprice and Howden by-election: Constituency

-The UK Parliament constituency of Haltemprice and Howden is located in the East Riding of Yorkshire, which is in the Yorkshire and the Humber region of England.
-The seat is split evenly between residential and rural areas.
-The constituency covers a large, wide area that stretches from the border of Kingston upon Hull in the east to the market town of Howden in the west and northwards to the village of Holme-on-Spalding-Moor near York.
-Most of the population is centred in the villages of Willerby, Kirk Ella, Anlaby and Cottingham, which were part of the former district of Haltemprice.
+The UK Parliament constituency of Haltemprice and Howden was located in the East Riding of Yorkshire.
+The seat was split evenly between residential and rural areas, stretching from the border of Kingston upon Hull in the east to Howden in the west and northwards to the village of Holme-on-Spalding-Moor.
+Most of the population was centred in the villages of Willerby, Kirk Ella, Anlaby and Cottingham, which were part of the former district of Haltemprice.